 Consider the AMT.
-Before accelerating state and local tax payments, though, check to make sure that doing so will not create an AMT problem.
-Also consider that additional year-end payments of state and local taxes may not translate into additional deductions, because in 2019 the maximum deduction for the sum of the state income tax and residential property tax on the residence (or state income tax plus sales tax) is limited to a maximum of \$10,000.
+Before accelerating state and local tax payments, check to make sure that doing so will not create an AMT problem.
+Also consider that additional year-end payments of state and local taxes may not translate into additional deductions, because in 2020 the maximum deduction for the sum of the state income tax and residential property tax on the residence (or state income tax plus sales tax) is limited to \$10,000.

 Other potential AMT triggers include: